isomerpages/tp-virtualcampus/_explore/be-involved/Freshmen Orientation Programme 2022.md

 ---
 ### <a id="regatta"></a>Temasek Regatta 2022

 The annual dragon boat contest – Temasek Regatta – is back and they are better than ever!
 A staple highlight in the Freshmen Orientation Programme calendar, this event fosters camaraderie and friendly competition among our student community.
-What better way is there to beat the year-round tropical heat than by bonding with your peers in a unique and safe* environment at our own backyard – Bedok Reservoir?
+What better way to beat the year-round tropical heat than by bonding with your peers in a unique and safe* environment at our own backyard – Bedok Reservoir?

 The 2-hour session includes:
 * 1 hour of registration and safety briefing at TP